kayahr/wastelib/doc/formats/map.md

 - how maps are located inside `GAME1` / `GAME2`
 - the outer map block structure
-- the pre-tile data region
+- the map-data section
-- the tile map bitstream
+- the tile-map section
 - the central directory and variable data sections

-The Huffman bitstream used for the tile image section is documented separately:
+The Huffman bitstream used for the tile-map section is documented separately:

 - [Huffman Encoding](huffman.md)

-The rotating-XOR transform used by the pre-tile data region is documented separately:
+The rotating-XOR transform used by the map-data section is documented separately:

 - [Rotating-XOR](rotating-xor.md)